Marusko/Race-Timer/README.md

 ![Second tab, with API settings, API timer](https://github.com/Marusko/Race-Timer/assets/93376571/5af42eb8-0686-43ac-b39a-2db15c5850e6)
   * **API Timer** - Tab for entering links and setting up the API timer
     * **API Link** - Here enter the main link to get the name and type of the event
-    * **List Link** - Here enter the link which points to the output list, for automatic switching of the timer windows
+    * **List Link** - Here enter the link which points to the counter, for automatic switching of the timer windows
     * **Select image** - Choose an image from the PC to be displayed as the logo, it best works with a rectangle logo, above the button will be shown the name of the image, enabling the delete button (shared with **Timer**)
     * **Delete image** - Clear the selected image (shared with **Timer**)